Opentrons/opentrons/api/docs/v2/new_labware.rst

 Accessor Methods
 ^^^^^^^^^^^^^^^^
-As part of API Version 2, we wanted to allow users to utilize python's data structures more easily and as intended.
-That is why all of our labware accessor methods return either a dictionary, list or an individual Well object.

-The table below lists out the different methods available to you and their differences.
+There are many different ways to access wells inside labware.
+Different methods are useful in different contexts.
+The table below lists out the methods available to access wells and their differences.

 +-------------------------------------+-------------------------------------------------------------------------------------------------------------------+
 |   Method Name                       |         Returns                                                                                                   |